1st Army Corps (France): Postwar

 After VE Day, the 1st Army Corps occupied Baden along with parts of Württemberg and Austria as the French occupation zone in Germany, with corps headquarters initially in Ravensburg.
 On July 16, 1945, the 1st Army Corps was renamed "Army Corps of the South" (Corps d'armée sud).
 General Béthouart became the commander of French forces in Austria and the High Commissioner for France in Austria until 1950.
 1st Army Corps was inactivated on April 30, 1946.

 It was reformed later during the Cold War, with corps headquarters being at Nancy in 1970.
 In 1977, the corps was fused with the 6th Military Region, and the artillery commandant took up quarters in the Chateau of Mercy (Ars-Laquenexy).
-Genérals Faverdin, Bonmati, D'Hulst, BARASCUD, MARTINIE and DELISSNYDER succeeded him there.
+Generals Faverdin, Bonmati, D'Hulst, BARASCUD, MARTINIE and DELISSNYDER succeeded him there.
 By 1984 the corps headquarters and military region HQ had been split again.

 From circa 1965 to 1978 the corps included the 8th Division (with 4th and 14th Brigades) until the 8th Division, later the 8th Armoured Division, was disestablished in the small divisions reorganisation of the late 1970s.

 The 10th Armoured Division was created on 1 August 1977 at Châlons-en-Champagne (part of Châlons-sur-Marne (at that time)).
 It formed part of the 1st Army Corps.

 In 1989 it had its HQ at Metz with the 1st Armoured Division at Trier (Germany), the 7th Armoured Division at Besançon, 12th Light Armoured Division at Saumur, and the 14th Light Armoured Division at Montpellier.
 The headquarters staff of the 12e Division légère blindée was to be mobilized in time of war from the Armoured and Cavalry Branch Training School headquarters in Saumur.

 The corps was again disbanded in 1990, seemingly on 1 July 1990.

+On 1 January 2026, the Rapid Reaction Corps – France became 1st Army Corps.